grafana/tutorials/content/tutorials/build-a-backend-plugin.md

 - Confirm that the client is able to call our backend plugin by hitting **Save & Test** on your data source.
 It should give you a green message saying _Data source is working_.

 {{% /tutorials/step %}}
-{{% tutorials/step title="Debugging backend plugin" %}}
+{{% tutorials/step title="Debug your backend plugin" %}}
-Insofar as bakend plugin is running as a [separate process](https://github.com/hashicorp/go-plugin#architecture), it's not possible to debug it as a part of Grafana server.
-Also, it's not possible to just run plugin with debugging config from IDE or code editor, because subprocess should be spawned by grafana-server.
-Fortunately, debugging is reachable by attaching [delve](https://github.com/go-delve/delve) debugger to running process.
+Since the backend plugin is running as a [separate process](https://github.com/hashicorp/go-plugin#architecture), it's not possible to debug it through the Grafana server.
+Nor is it possible to run the plugin with debugging config from an IDE or a code editor, because the subprocess is spawned by grafana-server.

+Fortunately, you can debug your plugin by attaching the [delve](https://github.com/go-delve/delve) debugger to a running process.

-First of all, you need to build plugin with several flags improving debugging experience. `-gcflags=all="-N -l"` disables compiler optimizations and inlining.
+To improve the debugging experience, you need to build the plugin with additional flags.

+- Disable compiler optimizations and inlining by adding `-gcflags=all="-N -l"` when you build your plugin:

 ```
 go build -gcflags=all="-N -l" -o ./dist/my-datasource_linux_amd64 ./backend